-In order to improve the aesthetic or functional, a procedure called Rhinoplasty can be performed.
-Rhinoplasty may significantly improve the appearance of the nose and the balance of facial features.
-It involves reshaping the cartilage framework of the nose in order to change its external appearance or to correct breathing difficulties, which may be due to inherited (genetic) factors or due to a previous injury to the nose.
+Rhinoplasty or a 'nose job' can be performed to improve functionality and/or aesthetic appeal of the nose.
+It may significantly improve the appearance of the nose and help to balance facial features, creating a more pleasing look for the client.
+A nose job involves reshaping the cartilage framework of the nose in order to change its external appearance.
+It can also correct breathing difficulties, which may be due to inherited (genetic) factors or previous injury to the nose.

 Rhinoplasty surgery may be complex and potentially risky, though significant complications are rare.
 Patients who have bleeding problems or take medications which affect blood clotting should make their surgeon aware of this before surgery.
-Patients who have high blood pressure or a significant cardiac history should also be medically optimised before surgery.
-It is the surgeons role to weigh the risks of surgery, against the benefits.
+If they have high blood pressure or a significant cardiac history, they should also be medically optimised before surgery.
+It is the surgeon’s role to weigh the risks of surgery, against the benefits.
 Patients who are seeking subtle changes in their features without significant functional problems should also consider carefully whether rhinoplasty is appropriate for them.

-Surgery may be used to increase or decrease the bridge of the nose, to reduce the size or width of the nose, narrow the nostrils, change the angle between the nose and the upper lip, or reshape the tip.
-Mr Hanikeri performs the procedure through a very short incision across the vertical tissue between the nostrils, (columella).
+Dr Hanikeri performs nose job surgery through a very short incision across the vertical tissue between the nostrils, (columella).
 Through the incision, modifications are made to the cartilage and bone that form the framework of the nose.
-Sometimes, the position of the bones may need to be altered in order to make the nose look narrower and straighter.
+Sometimes, the position of the bones may need to be altered to make the nose look narrower and straighter.
 If the nose needs to be built up in certain areas, this can be done using nasal cartilage, or perhaps bone or cartilage from another site.

 The procedure takes between 1.5 – 3 hours and is performed under general anaesthetic.

-There is usually minimal pain after rhinoplasty, though patients may experience some bruising about the eyes and cheeks for the first few days after surgery.
+There is usually minimal pain after rhinoplasty.
+However, patients may experience some bruising around the eyes and cheeks for the first few days after surgery.